island-lang/island-lang.github.io/README.md

 ## Contexts, properties and mappings

-A knowledge-driven program consists of contexts, properties and mappings.
+A knowledge-driven program consists of contexts, properties and mapping rules.

-A **context** is a knowledge and reasoning space in which information entities (properties) and inference rules (mappings) can be defined.
+A **context** is a knowledge schema in which information entities (properties) and inference rules (mappings) can be defined.

 A **property** is an information entity representing a unique semantic identity.

 A **mapping rule** is an unnamed inference rule specifying a method for deriving one or more unknown properties from one or more known properties, within a given context.

+A **context instance** is a materialized form of a context, analogous to how an object is a materialized form of a class.
+A context instance can be viewed as a simple knowledge base where information can be stored and queried via semantic identities used as keys.

 For example, this context describes the basic kinematic relations between distance, time and speed.